 The Graduate School has developed a hands-on course based on four lab sessions at Linköping, Lund, KTH and Chalmers, where the students also get an overview of the local research in Quantum Technology.
 This was given for the first time in autumn 2019 and will be given bi-annually.
 This facilitates developing a common language among the students, multi-disciplinary skills, and a strong sense of belonging to the community of Swedish quantum technology researchers and engineers.

 Opportunities for students to present their work, interact with international experts from academia and industry, and form a professional network include:

-- internships of at least three months at a research facility different than the home institution
+- support for internships of at least three months at a research facility different than the home institution

 - a biennial international summer school, in collaboration with the Guest researcher programme

 - a biennial winter conference, with industry and government participation